MICHELLE WONDERLAND dons the lycra and a helmet to explore five bike trails that will have you wiping more than just sweat from your face…

 Finally, my favourite.
 I heard terrible things about this trial from some local friends before I tried it: ‘It’s full of roots, lah!
 So bad!
 You cannot!’
 That was enough to make me want to give it a go.

 Of course, the day I went, it was torrential monsoon-esque rain – but I had already committed to the task.
 The trail is indeed full of roots, plus puddles and sharp turns.
 When it’s wet, every few moments is a near slip.
 But this is a relatively flat trail and the bumps just make it fun.
 You loop around the clear blue water of the reservoir and feel as if you could be about to hit a white, sandy beach.
 The track is accessed from Chestnut Avenue.

 My final tips

-There is an abundance of fun to be had and places to be discovered with mountain biking in Sinagpore.
-The riders in Singapore range from mid teens to late 60s (possible 70s!).
+There is an abundance of fun to be had and places to be discovered with mountain biking in Singapore.
+The riders here range from their mid teens to late 60s or even 70s!
 There are locals, foreigners, racers, weekend riders – everyone is welcome and the community is open and helpful.
 If you do start mountain biking, just make sure you have the essentials: helmet, gloves, plenty of water, sun protection, and a readiness to get sweaty.

 Like this?
 See our Health & Fitness section